Practice Area

 Survivor-Centered Representation

 Institutional abuse matters are deeply personal and often involve trauma, loss of trust, and serious questions about accountability.
-If you were abused or harmed in a school, religious organization, youth program, residential facility, medical setting, or another institution, you may be trying to understand what options are available and what steps make sense next.
+If you experienced sexual abuse or other serious mistreatment in a school, religious organization, youth program, residential facility, medical setting, or another institution, you may be trying to understand what options are available and what steps make sense next.

 Baldori Law approaches these consultations with care, discretion, and respect.
 The first step is often simply listening, understanding the setting involved, and helping you evaluate what information may matter without forcing you into unnecessary detail.